-- copy of the order to a responsible state agency or any state officer or agency.
-The issuing Canadian court must certify the copy presented for registration.
-The purpose of these procedures is to make it as easy as possible for the protected individual to register the protection order and - facilitate its enforcement.
+- 1 process.
+This process permits individuals to register a Canadian protection order by presenting a - 2 copy of the order to a responsible state agency or any state officer or agency.
+The issuing - 3 Province must certify the copy presented for registration.
+The purpose of these procedures is to - 4 make it as easy as possible for the protected individual to register the protection order and thus - 5 facilitate its enforcement.